emanamoura/brainy-frontend/README.md

 This project runs on [Node.js v16](https://nodejs.org/) and uses [Yarn v1](https://yarnpkg.com/) as dependency manager.

+You must have the application backend running in your computer to work !

 1. Clone the repository and install dependencies:

    ```bash